S-Sairam/final-stage-bottleneck/README.md

   <em><b>Figure 1:</b> Main results on a Barabási-Albert graph (30 seeds).
 The Graph R-Learner (GNN+GNN) and its Sanity Check (MLP+GNN) variant, both using a graph-aware final stage, catastrophically outperform all models with a graph-blind final stage.
 Error bars denote one standard deviation.</em>
 </p>

+1.  **(Must-Have) A Graph-Aware Final Stage:** We prove with overwhelming statistical significance (p < 0.001) that a misspecified, graph-blind final stage results in **catastrophic failure** (the "Representation Bottleneck").
+This is the primary driver of performance.
+2.  **(Should-Have) A Robust DML Framework:** We show that the R-Learner's debiased structure provides a significant performance advantage over strong, non-DML baselines (a GNN T-Learner), validating its theoretical promise.
+3.  **(Good-to-Have) Graph-Aware Nuisance Models:** We discover and provide a mechanistic explanation (the "Hub-Periphery Trade-off") for a subtle but significant "nuisance bottleneck," proving that an end-to-end graph-aware pipeline is required for optimal performance

 ### Key Scientific Contributions:

 1.  **A Catastrophic Representation Bottleneck:** We prove with overwhelming statistical significance (p < 0.001) that R-Learners with a graph-blind final-stage fail completely, even when paired with powerful GNN nuisance models.